Awan (ancient city): History

 A dynasty of Elamite rulers was named after the city, the Awan Dynasty.
 It was founded by a ruler named Peli, and is therefore sometimes called "the dynasty of Peli".
-According to the Sumerian King List, Awan put an end to the First Dynasty of Ur circa 2450 BCE, and three kings of Awan then ruled over the southern regions of Sumer.
+According to the Sumerian King List, Awan put an end to the First Dynasty of Ur circa 2450 BC, and three kings of Awan then ruled over the southern regions of Sumer.
+Unfortunately, the names of the three rulers are broken off in the text.
+The primary source of this information is a much later king list, recorded on an Old Babylonian period tablet.
+The tablet has two lists, twelve rulers of Awan and twelve of Šimaški.
+Doubts have been raised about the list, especially the Awan section.
+Only two of the rulers on the Awan list are known with certainty from contemporary records Luh-ishan and Puzur-Inshushinak, and a third Khita has been suggested but is not at all certain.